mapnik/python-mapnik/README.md

 ### Building against Mapnik 3.0.x

 The `master` branch is no longer compatible with `3.0.x` series of Mapnik.
-To build again Mapnik 3.0.x, use [`v3.0.x`](https://github.com/mapnik/python-mapnik/tree/v3.0.x) branch.
+To build against Mapnik 3.0.x, use [`v3.0.x`](https://github.com/mapnik/python-mapnik/tree/v3.0.x) branch.

 ## Testing